Hero Background

 I’ve been a therapist for 25 years and a seeker my whole life.
 I’m also what is called a “workshop junkie.”
 I’ve done many, many workshops.
 One or two have been life changing.
 One or two made me think “I’ll never do that again.”
 So I’ve learned a lot about what brings healing and what does not, as well as how that’s different for different people.
 This page sketches some of the things I’ve learned.

-Empathy and intuition – even deeper safety
+Safety (2) Empathy and intuition

 Empathy is when a we explain something and the other person can show they understand us, they get where we are coming from, they somehow accompany our inner experience.
 It creates a bridge of humanity between us and the other.
 This is nourishing to us even when they don’t share our situation or can’t help us.